veltman/learninglunches/xmljson/README.md

 Now each element has attributes.
 We know the population of the country, the population of the cities, and the names of everything.
 We could add as many attributes as we want.
 The tag name tells you **what type of thing** an element is, and the attributes tell you **details about it**.

-When you a list of siomilar things in XML, you'll see a list of siblings like those two cities, one after the next.
+When you a list of similar things in XML, you'll see a list of siblings like those two cities, one after the next.
 Sometimes you'll see a list like that enclosed in some sort of container element, like this:

     <country>
         <cities>